 This workflow assumes that you have already created a TimelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
 More info

 See in Glossary.
-For example, drag an idle pose as the first clip to start the humanoid from an idle position.
-Position and resize the idle clip as appropriate.
+For example, drag an idle pose as the first clip to start the humanoid from an idle stance.

-Add a second motion clip.
-In this example, a run and turn left clip (named Run_Left) is dragged onto the Animation track.
-Resize the Run_Left clip as appropriate.
-In this example, the Run_Left clip is resized to include one loop so that the Guard runs and turns 180 degrees.
+Add a second Animation clip.
+This example adds a run and turn left clip (named Run_Left) to the Animation track, and then resizes the clip to include one loop, so the DefaultMale runs and turns 180 degrees.

 Play the Timeline instance.
-Notice that the humanoid, Guard character, jumps between each Animation clip.
-This happens because the position of the humanoid character at the end of the first Animation clip (Idle) does not match the position at the start of the next Animation clip (Run_Left).
+In this example, the DefaultMale humanoid jumps between each Animation clip because the position of the humanoid at the end of the first Animation clip (Idle) does not match the position of the humanoid at the start of the next Animation clip (RunLeft).

-See in Glossary provides a few different methods for matching offsets.
-In this example, the second Animation clip is matched with the previous clip.
-To do this, select the Run_Left clip, Right-click and select Match Offsets to Previous Clip.
+To fix the animation jump between clips, match the offset of each Animation clip.
+The Timeline window provides different methods for matching offsets.
+In this example, Timeline matches the second Animation clip with the previous clip.
+To do this, select the Run_Left clip, right-click and select Match Offsets to Previous Clip.

 Play the Timeline instance again.
 Although the position and rotation of the humanoid matches, there is still a jump between the two Animation clips because the humanoid is in different poses.
 At the end of the first Animation clip, the humanoid is standing upright with its feet together.
 At the start of the second Animation clip, the humanoid is bent forward with its feet apart.